benon33/benmok/Assignment4/index.md

-__Exercise 1.3.__ Read the [food reports V2 documentation](https://ndb.nal.usda.gov/ndb/doc/apilist/API-FOOD-REPORTV2.md), then write a function called `ndb_report()` that requests a _basic_ food report.
+Read the [food reports V2 documentation](https://ndb.nal.usda.gov/ndb/doc/apilist/API-FOOD-REPORTV2.md), then write a function called `ndb_report()` that requests a _basic_ food report.
 The function should accept the NDB number as an argument and return the list of nutrients for the food.

 Note that the report url is: `https://api.nal.usda.gov/ndb/V2/reports`